pinkfire/PinkfireBundle/README.md

 ### Guzzle

+With Guzzle 6 (and `csa/guzzle-bundle`), a middleware is automatically registered to add the Pinkfire headers (path and channel) to every requests.

-Create a tree of dependencies with you APIs using our Guzzle subscriber
+With older version of Guzzle, use our Guzzle subscriber

 ```php
 $client = new GuzzleHttp\Client();
 $emitter = $client->getEmitter();
 $emitter->attach($this->get('pinkfire.guzzle_subscriber'));
 ```

-The subscriber will automatically propagate the path and the channel.

 ### Log all the things !